younessoub/projet_M207/README.md

 sudo docker exec -it containernet bash
 ```

-Install a text editor:
+Install nano:

 ```bash
 apt install nano
 ```

-Create or modify your topology file:
+Create your topology file:

 ```bash
 nano mytopo.py
 ```

-Paste your custom topology from the repository and run:
+Paste the custom topology from the repository mytopo.py file and save it and run:

 ```bash
 mn -c